twensons/formik-persist-values-v2/README.md

 - `name: string`: LocalStorage key to save form state to
 - `debounce:? number`: Default is `300`.
 Number of ms to debounce the function that saves form state.
 - `isSessionStorage:? boolean`: default is `false` .
-Send if you want Session storage inplace of Local storage
+Send if you want Session storage instead of Local storage
 - `persistInvalid:? boolean`: default is `false` .
-Persist if you want save invalid values
+Persist if you want to save invalid values
+- `hashInitials:? boolean`: default is `false` .
+Hash initials values to prevent conflict between initialValues and persistedValues.

 ## Author